Wolverhampton: 20th century

 In 1974, as a result of local government reorganisation, Wolverhampton became a metropolitan borough, transferring from Staffordshire into the newly formed West Midlands county.
 Wolverhampton was granted city status on 31 January 2001 – an honour that had been unsuccessfully applied for in 1953, 1966, 1977, 1985 and 1992 – making it one of three "Millennium Cities".
 Wolverhampton also made an unsuccessful application for a Lord Mayor in 2002.

 Many of the city centre's buildings date from the early 20th century and before, the oldest buildings being St Peter's Church (which was built in the 13th century but has been largely extended and refurbished since the 15th century, situated on Lichfield Street) and a framed timber 17th-century building on Victoria Street which is now one of just two remaining in the area which was heavily populated by them until the turn of the 20th century.
 This building was originally a residential property, but later became the Hand Inn public house.
+Later becoming Lindy Lou's children's shop and still called Lindy Lou's by locals.
+It carries a "false" date of 1300AD fitted during a past refurbishment.

 It was completely restored in 1981 after a two-year refurbishment project and has been used by various businesses since then including as a second-hand book shop.

 On 23 November 1981, an F1/T2 tornado touched down in Fordhouses to the north of Wolverhampton, and later moved over Wolverhampton city centre and surrounding suburbs, causing some damage.

 The Wolverhampton Ring Road circumnavigates the city centre linking the majority of the city's radial routes.
 It was constructed in sections between 1960 and 1986, and carries the number A4150, although this is only marked on one road sign.

 The centre of Wolverhampton has been altered radically since the mid-1960s, with the Mander Centre (plans for which were unveiled on 15 April 1965) being opened in two phases, the first in 1968 and the second in 1971.
 Several refurbishments have taken place since.
 The Wulfrun Centre, an open shopping area, was opened alongside the Mander Centre's first phase in 1968, but has been undercover since a roof was added in the late 1990s.

-Central Wolverhampton police station was built just south of the city centre on Birmingham Road during the 1960s, but operations there were cut back in the early 1990s when a new larger police station was built on Bilston Street on land which became vacant a decade earlier on the demolition of a factory.
+Central Wolverhampton police station was built just south of the city centre on Birmingham Road during the 1960s, but operations there were cut back in the early 1990s when a new larger police station was built on Bilston Street on land which became vacant a decade earlier on the demolition of a factory along with a number of shops and the Clifton Cinema.
 This was officially opened by Diana, Princess of Wales, on 31 July 1992.